datamol-io/datamol/docs/index.md

 # Overview

-`datamol` is a python library to work molecules.
+`datamol` is a python library to work with molecules.
 It's a layer built on top of [`rdkit`](https://www.rdkit.org/) and aims to be as light as possible.

 - 🐍 Simple pythonic API
 - ⚗️ Rdkit first: all you manipulate are `rdkit.Chem.Mol` objects.